 The development phase in the ADDIE model addresses the tools and processes used to create instructional material.
 The RLOs were created using Articulate Studio 09.
-This rapid eLearning software is a plug-in to Microsoft PowerPoint and allows for the construction of quizzes and interactive content, and has publishing facilities.
-Images containing a number of hotspots which when activated provide the student with additional information pertaining to regulations and safe work practices.
+This rapid eLearning software is a plug-into Microsoft PowerPoint and allows for the construction of quizzes and interactive content, and has publishing facilities.
+Fig. 4, illustrates a screen grab of the RLO.
+The image contains a number of hotspots which when activated provide the student with additional information pertaining to regulations and safe work practices.
 This assists the student in the connection between the image and the appropriate regulation.
 The RLOs were then tested for technical difficulties, content level in relation to learning outcomes, and functionality, prior to their implementation.